 The LABF covers individuals who are employed by the City of Chicago in positions classified as "labor service," certain Board of Education employees under the labor service classification and individuals employed by the Laborers', Policemen's and Firemen's Annuity and Benefit Funds.

 The LABF was created to provide retirement, disability and survivor benefits to its members and their beneficiaries.
-Your rights and obligation as a LABF member are governed by Chapter 40, Act 5, Article 11, of the Illinois Compiled Statutes.
+Your rights and obligation as a LABF member are governed by Chapter 40, Act 5, Articles 1 and 11, of the Illinois Compiled Statutes.
 The only way your participation in LABF will change is if you resign your position and take a refund of all your contributions.

-State law requires that you contribute 8.5% of your gross salary every pay day.
-This deduction finances three separate benefits; 6.5% provides you with a pension when you retire, 1.5% provides your spouse with a widow’s annuity after your death and .5% provides you with an automatic annual cost of living increase during retirement.
+State law requires that you contribute a percentage of your gross salary every pay day.
+This deduction finances three separate benefits; a pension when you retire, a widow’s annuity after your death, and an annual cost of living increase during retirement.

 If a member participated in the LABF or in an Illinois reciprocal retirement system (with the exception of the Judges’ Retirement System and the General Assembly Retirement System) before January 1, 2011, and participates in LABF after January 1, 2011, then the member is in Tier 1.